 STEPS connects new Australians to language and community

-For Rachel Christo, the high points of her job are the moments when she realises how much a student has learnt.
+For Rachel Christo, the high points of her job are when she realises how much a student has learnt.

-Rachel is a Student Support Officer at STEPS Education and Training in Casuarina, working with students who are studying in the Adult Migrant English Program (AMEP).
+Rachel is a Student Support Officer at STEPS Education and Training in Casuarina, working with students studying in the Adult Migrant English Program (AMEP).